Raid on Deerfield: Previous raids on Deerfield

 By 1675 the village had grown to a population of about 200.
 In that year, conflict between English colonists and Indians in southern New England erupted into what is now known as "King Philip's War".
-The war involved all of the New England colonies, and the colonists destroyed or severely decimated and pacified most of the Indian nations in the region.
-There were also many casualties among the New England colonists.
+The war involved all of the New England colonies, and the colonists fought most of the Indian nations in the region.
+There were many casualties among them and the New England colonists.

-Deerfield was evacuated in September 1675 after a coordinated series of Native American attacks, culminating in the Battle of Bloody Brook, resulted in the deaths of about half the village's adult men.
+Deerfield was evacuated in September 1675 after a coordinated series of Indian attacks, culminating in the Battle of Bloody Brook, resulted in the deaths of about half the village's adult men.
 The village was one of several in the Connecticut River valley abandoned by the English, and it was briefly reoccupied by the warring Indians.
 The colonists regrouped, and in 1676 a force of mostly local colonists slaughtered an Indian camp at a site then called "Peskeompscut".
 It is now called "Turners Falls", after William Turner, an English colonist who was killed in the action.

 This map depicts the approximate distribution of Indian tribes throughout southern New England in about 1600; later English colonial settlements, including Deerfield and locations of significance in King Philip's War, are shown.

 Ongoing raids by the Mohawk forced many of the remaining Indians to retreat north to French-controlled Canada or to the west.
 Those going west joined other tribes that had formed a peace of sorts with the authorities in the eastern area of the Province of New York.
 During King William's War (1688–1697), Deerfield was not subjected to major attacks, but 12 residents were killed in a series of ambushes and other incidents.
 Supposedly friendly Indians who were recognized as Pocomtuc were recorded as passing through the area.
 Some claimed to have participated in attacks on other frontier communities.